MarceloDamian/MLNeuralNetwork/README.md

 ## To run models:

+## To run mutli classifier:
-1. To run mutli classifier change directory to Multi-Class_Neural_Network
+1. Change directory to Multi-Class_Neural_Network
 2. Run python3 neuralnet.py in your environment.